 Lava Beds National Monument is a collection of over 800 lava tubes, over 20 of which you can explore yourself.
 It’s a large park, and each cave is unique.
 Here are a few of my favorites.

-Skull Cave has a huge opening in it, which is fun for pictures; and as you go in deeper, it gets really dark.
-My second favorite is Golden Dome, which has some really unique yellow tones throughout the ceiling.
-My third favorite is Sunshine Cave, which has a few cave-ins that let the sun in, and it’s a really cool place to explore.
+Skull Cave has a massive opening in it, which is fun for pictures, and as you go in deeper, it gets really dark.
+My second favorite is the Golden Dome, which has some unique yellow tones throughout the ceiling.
+My third favorite is Sunshine Cave, which has a few cave-ins that let the sun in, and it’s a cool place to explore.

 Read about more spots in Lava Tubes National Monument here.

 Hedge Creek Falls is located in the town of Dunsmuir, and it’s a short 5-minute hike to get to an awesome waterfall.
 It’s one of the few waterfalls that you can walk down to and actually walk behind to go to the other side of the falls.
 Plus, it’s an excellent place for photography, and it’s not even usually that busy.

 Railroad Park Resort has a collection of railcars that you can stay the night in.
 Each car has some unique features, such as clawfoot tubs and even little nooks that you can climb up into and look out from the car.
 The property has a pool, an old steam engine that you can climb, and a railcar that you can have a meal in.
 All of this is located in the shadow of the impressive Castle Crags.

 Read more about Railroad Park Resort here.

 5. McCloud Falls

 McCloud Falls is a collection of three different waterfalls south of Mt.
 Shasta in the town of McCloud.
 You can drive to all three tiers of the waterfall, or you can do a 2 to 3 mile hike to get to each one.